Sparkle Crafts

 Position your straws with one running from Point A to Point C, and the other running from Point B to Point D. Simply tape them down in place at the ends.
 A standard size straight drinking straw should fit this space perfectly.
 Also affix tape to each side corner to reinforce it.

 Punch holes in the corners and attach one end of the thread or twine to each corner.
 Tie a loop in the middle of the length of thread and this is your loop to attach your kite string.
 If you don’t have kite string on hand, you can just attach a long length of more thread or twine to use as kite string.
-This kite won’t last for years, so you can just use something meant to be temporary.
+This kite won’t last for years, so you can just use something you have on hand.

 If you have enough paper, tails really make the kite special.
-On the shorter edge (the back of the kite), attach two ¾-in by 4 or 5-foot tails to either side.
+On the shorter edge (the back of the kite), attach two 1-inch by 4- or 5-foot tails to either side.
 We made these out of the same wrapping paper we used for the kite body, but you could use a contrasting color or crepe streamers or anything of similar weight.

 Shannon Herrick